Before you choose a body shop

 - Montavilla and East Tabor Business Association

 Meet Our Rescue Kitty

-Suki joined the Fix Auto family in 2006.
-She enjoys lounging in the office and greeting customers.
+Suki joined the Fix Auto family in 2006 as a stray kitten.
+She enjoyed lounging in the office and greeting customers.
 Suki crossed the rainbow bridge in October 2021.
 Our customers sincerely miss her, and so do we!

 We’re the people behind our local, independent family business.